 The hospital decided that the traditional SQL server based data warehouse would be moved to a cloud native AWS data lake with corresponding serverless services such as Amazon Glue, Amazon Athena and Amazon Quicksight.

 This involves retiring applications that are no longer needed or have low business value.
 It can reduce the complexity of the migration and ongoing management costs.
+Quite often the on-premises environment contains VMs and applications that qualify for this scenario.
+After all, a significant portion of the costs are fixed and sunk.
+However, it pays off to clean up before a migration: you save on the migration effort and avoid paying for what you deploy in the cloud.

 The hospital identified 128 VMs that did not need to be migrated and could be retired.